Home

 If you are interested in fruit salsas, I've got a couple of mango salsa recipes and a pineapple salsa recipe and a cranberry salsa recipe for you to try.

 How about shrimp salsa?
-This has a nice roasted flavor with corn and avocado.
-Don't miss it.
+This has a nice roasted corn flavor with avocado.
+Don’t miss it.

 Did you know that salsa is the best selling condiment in North America beating out ketchup?